What is a cloud architect?

 - Arcitura Certified Cloud Architect.
 This certification validates the skills used in cloud platform management and tests the individual's knowledge against real-world problems.

-- Google Professional Cloud Architect.
+- Google Certified Professional Cloud Architect.
 Earning this certification shows the individual's ability to plan, design, manage and provision cloud architecture, and validates their knowledge of cloud security, compliance and architecture optimization.
 The exam tests the individual using real-world scenarios.

 - Microsoft Certified Azure Solutions Architect Expert.
-This certification validates the individual's skills, including designing cloud architecture, virtualization, security and business continuity using Azure cloud platforms.
+This certification validates the individual's skills, including designing cloud architecture, virtualization, security and business continuity using Microsoft Azure cloud platforms.

 Cloud architect career path and salary expectations